maserowik/SpeedSensor/README.md

 * The measurement counter resets on power cycle or Arduino reset.
 * Silence on the Serial Monitor after the ready message is correct -- it means the system is armed and waiting.
 * The Wemos stores the last 20 readings in memory.
 These are lost if the Wemos is power cycled.
-* The webpage at 4.3.2.1 loads once and updates live every second without reloading.
+* The webpage at 4.3.2.1 loads once and updates live without reloading.
 No flicker.

 ---